China–Lesotho relations: Aid and Loans Relations

 Chinese aid is considered as financial assistance for key investments, limited debt relief, provision of training and scholarship programmes, technical assistance, tariff exemption, and peace keeping forces.
 The history of aid relations between China and Lesotho is long standing, steadily increasing since 2013, and includes construction of roads, State Library, Lesotho Parliament Building and the Manthabiseng Convention Centre.

 Lesotho and China “signed 14 economic and technical assistance agreements between 1983 in 2005”.
 China further delivered grant funding for the National Convention centre and National Library and archives building.
 During the prominent drought years, China facilitated food aid, interest free loans and removed the majority of Lesotho's debt in 2001.

 In recent years, Chinese aid has been in the form of scholarships to Basotho children to study sciences and engineering.
 Further, in 2002 – 2004, the Chinese government provided 2000 tons of yellow maize to the Lesotho Emergency Aid Programme.
 In 2005 the government delivered a grant of one million USD.
 Furthermore, the Chinese government has granted interest-free loans, primarily for agricultural cooperation projects “to facilitate the establishment of vegetable farms and farming related personnel training”.
 USAID bureaucrats aimed to coordinate this project with nationalist China in order to limit Lesotho's dependence on food imports.

 Over $2,000,000 in equipment and medicine was provided in combination with annual training for specialists.

 In addition to financial, trade and investment support, China has delivered aid in the form of funded workshops and seminars to Basotho in telecommunications, solar energy application technology.
 The trainings sat at 160 in 2005.

 Healthcare

 In June 2020, The People's Republic of China donated 1 million Maloti to Lesotho in order to combat the hunger caused by drought and COVID-19.
 In August 2020, the aid assistance from China continued.
 Deputy Minister of Health Nto Moakhi explained the Chinese Embassy had donated medical equipment to Lesotho in an attempt to combat the COVID-19 pandemic.
 The equipment is supposedly “the best quality there is on the market”.
 China has since contributed six batches of PPE to Lesotho.
+In 2024, China donated 800 million Maloti to Lesotho for the construction of Maseru District Regional Hospital and Eye Clinic.